ippontech/blog-usa/posts/how-kubernetes-can-benefit-your-business-needs.md

 we'll briefly discuss the differences in microservices and monoliths.

 ### A Brief History in Microservices
 Before microservices, we had (and still have) monoliths.
-Applying good development practices, its best to break up your main component into modular pieces.
+Applying good development practices, it is best to break up your main component into modular pieces.
 These modular pieces, in the form of microservices, are transforming into containers.